4 Tips to Surviving a Holiday Gathering When Your Child is on a Restricted Diet

 Avoid problematic foods when possible, but be prepared for the reality that something might sneak in.
 Be patient and understanding.
-Some kids have more sever reactions than others, but sometimes we just have to roll with it.
-Do your best, but acknowledge that you are human and cant control everything, all the time.
+Some kids have more severe reactions than others, but sometimes we just have to roll with it.
+Do your best, but acknowledge that you are human and can't control everything, all the time.

 I like to have activated charcoal on hand, just in case, as it can help absorb some toxins and allergens and decrease symptoms from minor slip ups.